Metamorphosis by Emma Neale

 unsettling cases on the rise. unsettled skies, oceans.

 unsettled borders, quarrels. unsettling escalations of violence,

-and we are needing to settle down, reconstitute okay;
+and we are trying to settle down, reconstitute okay;

 a candle spitting, the hum and convenience of washing machine,

 gumboots running up the deck, a child’s sweet voice,

 us here together, words at our fingertips,